ClausHolbechArista/avd/ansible_collections/arista/avd/roles/eos_designs_to_containerlab/README.md

 - In case you want to split the AVD nodes on different containerlab hosts, the containerlab hosts must be able to reach each other.

+- NOTE: If you are running a cEOS-lab < 4.28.0F set "containerlab_custom_interface_mapping: false".

 ## Role Variables